 We rely, in part, upon a combination of forms of intellectual property, including in-licensed and owned patents to protect our intellectual property.
-Our success depends in a large part on our ability to obtain and maintain this protection in the European Union, the United States and other countries, in part by filing patent applications related to our novel technologies and product candidates.
+Our success depends in a large part on our ability to obtain and maintain this protection in the United States, the European Union and other countries, in part by filing patent applications related to our novel technologies and product candidates.
 Our patents may not provide us with any meaningful commercial protection, prevent competitors from competing with us or otherwise provide us with any competitive advantage.
-Our competitors may be able to circumvent our owned or licensed patents by developing similar or alternative technologies or products in a noninfringing manner.
+For example, patents we own currently are and may become subject to future patent opposition or similar proceedings, which may result in loss of scope of some claims or the entire patent.
+Our competitors may be able to circumvent our owned or licensed patents by developing similar or alternative technologies or products in a non-infringing manner.